-5a A GCS library.
-This includes individual mathematical models 5q, Integrated global-weather/SWMS (Satellite Weather Modification System) model 5p, Historical weather statistics 5i, Encyclopedia of energy beam transmission, refraction, absorption, 60 and reflection characteristics in all kinds of weather conditions 5t, Encyclopedia of meteorology 5s, past SEs weather modification performance data 5v, Catalogued encyclopedia of SWMS Satellite Engines performance 5f permitting rapid search for 65 SEs task assignments that will satisfy the new weather modification constraints specified by 5e.

-- 5q Individual models include: Sun, sunspots, solar radiation, lunar orbital motion, solar wind intensity distribution, earth orbital motion, earth's gravitational model, atmospherical layer models, ocean current models, earth surface and subsurface models, natural and man-made discharges, absorption, refraction models, etc. Satellite Engines model, SE system performance models, interactions between atmosphere models and all other models, etc. - 5i Historical global and local weather data statistics, including such data as annual rainfall distributions, annual temperature distributions, seasonal weather conditions, etc. - 5t Encyclopedia of the interaction of energy beams with atmosphere, land mass and sea surfaces. - 5f Encyclopedia of SEs performance data classified according to: energy types and characteristics, guidance law employed (AAPs' trajectories), initial atmospherical conditions, required atmospherical conditions changes, Satellite Engines sub-groupings.
+- 5a A GCS library.
+This includes individual mathematical 40 models 5q, Integrated global-weather/SWMS (Satellite Weather Modification System) model 5p, Historical weather statistics 5i, Encyclopedia of energy beam transmission, refraction, absorption, and reflection charpedia of meteorology 5s, past SEs weather modification performance data 5v, Catalogued encyclopedia of SWMS Satellite Engines performance 5f permitting rapid search for SEs task assignments that will satisfy the new weather modification constraints specified by 5e. - 5q Individual models include: Sun, sunspots, solar radiation, lunar orbital motion, solar wind intensity distribution, earth orbital motion, earth's gravitational model, atmospherical layer models, ocean current models, earth surdischarges, absorption, refraction models, etc. Satellite Engines model, SE system performance models, interactions between atmosphere models and all other models, - 5i Historical global and local weather data statistics, including such data as annual rainfall distributions, annual temperature distributions, seasonal weather conditions, - 5t Encyclopedia of the interaction of energy beams with atmosphere, land mass and sea surfaces. - 5f Encyclopedia of SEs performance data classified according to: energy types and characteristics, guidance law employed (AAPs' trajectories), initial atmospherical conditions, required atmospherical conditions changes, Satellite Engines sub-groupings.
 These data are continuously updated by off-line simulations 1y and by data from actual SEs past performances 5v.
-Data 5f output back to 5e will include SEs groupings, each energy beam characteristics and AAPs' trajectories, all expressed as functions of time. - 51 Estimate the desired weather conditions in next (Tb,Tc) interval based on past weather condition statistics.
+Data 5f output back to 5e will include SEs groupings, each energy beam characteristics and AAPs' trajectories, all expressed as functions of time.

+- 5l Estimate the desired weather conditions in next (Tb,Tc) interval based on past weather condition statistics.
 Desired weather is expressed in terms of weather characteristic vectors for each affected weather cell. - 5g Special desired weather condition requests.
 All requests are expressed in terms of weather characteristic vectors sequences for each weather cell.
 Both weather cells and weather characteristic vectors are defined in 5d. - 5b Update integrated mathematical model using designated RSDs 1n', designated SEs' status reports 1q', and updated data from other GCSs 1z.
 The results of these updates yield an up-to-date integrated global weather math model with Satellite Engines' math models integrated in the total model.
-The resultant model is to be used for further extrapolations 5d, for storage in local GCS library 5a and for broadcasting to all other GCSs 1z. - 5c Estimations of selected SEs' task assignments for the next (Tb,Tc) interval based on anticipated requirements from 5l and 5g.
-These estimates are passed on to 5d. - 5v Off-line evaluation of SEs performances in the previous (Tb,Tc) interval using actual RSDs measurements 1n' and previous cycle SEs' assignments 1r' adjusted by actual SEs status reports 1q.
+The resultant model is to be used for further extrapolations 5d, for storage in local GCS library 5a and for broadcasting to all other GCSs 1z. - next (Tb,Tc) interval based on anticipated requirements from 5l and 5g.
+These estimates are passed on to 5d. - 5v Off-line evaluation of SEs performances in the previous (Tb,Tc) interval using actual RSDs measurements 1n' and previous cycle SEs' assignments 1r' adjusted by actual SEs status reports 1q'.
 Results of SEs performance evaluations are used to update GCS library data 5t, 5f and 5q. - 5d Forward extrapolation of integrated mathematical model 5b, from t=Ta to t=Tc, in equal dT increments, where dT=(Tc-Ta)/N and N=a large even integer.
 If the actual RSDs measurements for the (Ta,Tb) interval are in agreement with previously estimated weather parameters, then this extrapolation process can be reduced to only the (Tb,Tc) interval.

 The atmosphere is subdivided into weather cells.
 The average thermodynamics, dynamics and air composition parameters inside each weather cell are represented by a vector called the weather characteristic vector.
-Each weather cell is represented by its weather characteristic vector for a fixed time duration.
+Each weather acteristics in all kinds of weather conditions 5t, Encyclo-45 cell is represented by its weather characteristic vector for a fixed time duration.

 5e First, find the required weather changes by taking the differences between the extrapolated weather conditions from 5d and the corresponding desired weather conditions from 5h.
 This is done by manipulating the corresponding weather characteristic vectors.